usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 9. The `Data_Source_ID` value must match to the `Data_Source_ID` property of [FeedDataSource](/spec-content/objects/FeedDataSource.md) included within the same WZDx GeoJSON document.
 10. All datetime formats must follow [RFC 3339 Section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
 Example: 2016-11-03T19:37:00Z.
 11. Latitude/longitude coordinates should include only as many significant figures as the data producer's equipment can accurately measure.
-12. `reduced_speed_limit_kph` only needs to be supplied if the speed limit within the road event is lower than the posted speed limit of the roadway.
+12. `Reduced_speed_limit_kph` only needs to be supplied if the speed limit within the road event is lower than the posted speed limit of the roadway.
-13. `is_architectural_change` should be marked “True” if the road event will cause an alignment change of greater than one meter in the geometry or architecture of the underlying road segment (at the completion of the road event), else “false”.
+13. `Is_architectural_change` should be marked “true” if the road event will cause an alignment change of greater than one meter in the geometry or architecture of the underlying road segment (at the completion of the road event), else “false”.
-14. Regardless of type, the `geometry` of every [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) must contain at least two points, representing the beginning and ending of the work zone.
+14. Regardless of `type`, the `geometry` of every [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) must contain at least two points, representing the beginning and ending of the work zone.
 15. If provided, `bbox` must be an array of length 2n where n is the number of dimensions represented in the `geometry` property, with all axes of the most southwesterly point followed by all axes of the more northeasterly point.
 The axes order of a `bbox` follows the axes order of the `geometry`.